Artificial Unintelligence and the Politics of Technochauvinism

 Artificial Unintelligence: How Computers Misunderstand the World was published by MIT Press in 2018.
 MIT Press lists the hardcover publication date as April 27, 2018, the paperback as January 29, 2019, and the book at 248 pages.
 The Press describes it as a guide to the inner workings and outer limits of technology, written by a software developer and journalist who argues against assuming that computers reliably get things right.

-Broussard is an associate professor at NYU's Arthur L. Carter Journalism Institute and research director at the NYU Alliance for Public Interest Technology.
+Broussard is a professor at NYU's Arthur L. Carter Journalism Institute and research director at the NYU Alliance for Public Interest Technology.
 Her background matters because the book is not a rejection of technical knowledge from outside the field.
 It is a programmer's argument for better judgment about what computation can do, what it cannot do, and what social damage follows when people confuse automation with intelligence.

 The book won the 2019 PROSE Award in Computing and Information Sciences, according to the PROSE Awards list and MIT Press's awards page.
 Its durability comes from a plain diagnosis: many failures sold as AI breakthroughs are actually failures of institutions, incentives, data, assumptions, maintenance, and accountability.